 Sue J. Goldie delivered remarks as a special guest at the Methods and Case Studies workshop on benefit-cost analysis (BCA) in global health and development, held on November 2-3, 2017 at Harvard’s Joseph B. Martin Center.

 The two day workshop, an important milestone for the second phase of a project to develop reference case guidelines for benefit‐cost analyses, focused on the discussion of draft methods papers and case studies.
 After an intense day of dialogue and debate, Dr. Goldie spoke from a broader perspective – about why, how and in what ways benefit-cost analysis might prove to be a valuable tool for informing priorities in global health.
 She also reflected on the role of academia to foster literacy across disciplines to strengthen competency in the next generation of analysts: “If you do not speak the language, you cannot be part of the conversation”.

 CHDS faculty Hammitt and Robinson are members of a leadership team for this project, together with Dean Jamison (University of California, San Francisco) and David de Ferranti (Results for Development Institute).
 The project is funded by the Bill and Melinda Gates Foundation.
-More information on the project is available here.

 The project will be discussed at the December Society for Risk Analysis Annual Meeting at the Crystal Gateway Marriott in Arlington, VA on December 12, 2017.